paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 **The Assurances Given to Australians:**

 Government and health authorities repeatedly stated:
-- "These vaccines have undergone rigorous safety assessment"
+- These vaccines had undergone rigorous safety assessment.
-- "The TGA is conducting enhanced safety monitoring"
+- The TGA was conducting enhanced safety monitoring.
-- "Active surveillance through AusVaxSafety provides real-time safety data"
+- Active surveillance through AusVaxSafety would provide real-time safety data.
-- "We have robust pharmacovigilance systems in place"
+- Robust pharmacovigilance systems were in place.
-- "Post-market monitoring will detect any safety signals"
+- Post-market monitoring would detect any safety signals.

 **Why Documentation and Verification Matter:**